NathanBurgessDev/tabletop-war-game-helper/Dissertation/diss.typ

 === Video feed

-To make the system as accessible as possible we want to use a phone camera as the video input device.
+To make the system as accessible as possible, we want to use a phone camera as the video input device.
 This would allow for the system to be used by the average war-gamer without needing to purchase any additional equipment.

-To do this we used a program called _DroidCam_ @droidcam.
+To do this, we used a program called _DroidCam_ @droidcam.
 This allows for a phone to connect either via USB or over wifi to a computer on the same network.
-The phone than acts as a webcam.
+The phone then acts as a webcam.
 The downside here is that droidcam is limited to 480p in the free version.
 Although, for the paid version the quality is increased to 1080p or even 4k if utilising the OBS plugin which you can then use to produce a virtual webcam.

 For this use case, 1080p is more than enough.